khyerdev/tcobalt/README.md

 ```

 OR
-1. Download the pkg from the above prebuilt binaries
+1. Download the pkg from the above prebuilt binaries (or use cURL)
 2. Open a terminal and navigate to the directory containing the donwloaded .pkg.tar.zst file
 3. Run the following command (replacing the fields in the angle brackets as necessary)
    ```